Blessed Jesus We Are Here – Hymn Lyric

 When the hymn goes on to say, “On this mystery deep we ponder,” it’s like we’re taking time to think deeply about something really important and mysterious.
 It’s like when your teacher tells you a tough problem to solve and you really have to think it through—that’s what we’re doing with the mystery of Jesus and His love.

 Next, we call Jesus “strong to save,” which is like saying He’s a hero who can help us with any problem, big or small.
-Everyone loves a hero story where the hero comes in and saves the day.
+Everyone a hero story where the hero comes in and saves the day.
 Well, Jesus is described as the ultimate hero for everyone, everywhere, and that’s pretty cool!

 “Yesterday, today, for ever,” reminds us that Jesus is always the same.
 He’s not like a trend that changes or a snack that runs out—he’s like the best kind of friend who is always, always there for you and never changes.